 Due to the risk of decompression sickness, often known as 'the bends', if you’ve been scuba diving within 24 hours of your flight departure you won't be able to travel.

-If you recently suffered from decompression sickness and your treatment was completed within 10 days of travel, you’ll also need medical clearance.
+If you've recently suffered from decompression sickness and your treatment was completed within 10 days of travel, you’ll also need medical clearance.

 After 28 weeks, you need to carry a certificate or letter from a registered medical practitioner or registered midwife confirming:

 - the estimated date of delivery

 - whether it is a single or multiple pregnancy